 Azienda DI Promozione Turistica (APT): The central starting point of tourist is the Venice Pavilion.
 It is close to the vaporetto station ‘Vallaresso.
 It is both an information center, bookstore and ticket office.

 The other ‘Informazioni uffici’ are located in Piazzale Roma, the station and the airport.
 In high season you can also go to the Lido (Viale Santa Maria Elisabetta, 6 a).
 At the railway station and the parking area Tronchetto you can purchase tickets.
 Ferries tickets and buses, for theater and other events.
 More information: www.hellovenezia.it

 Always handy to know!
-You should take notice of the public holidays in Venice.
+It would be best if you took notice of the public holidays in Venice.
 The vaporetto service has a different schedule, and some shops are closed.
-But, mostly the museums are all open.
+But, mostly, the museums are all open.